Tutorial: Grid Calculations

 Using 'Fill Formula Next to Grid'

 It is possible to create a similar effect without adding an XLCubed Grid Calculation.
 Write the relevant formulae in the cells underneath the grid.
 In the grid properties, turn on shifting rows and fill formulae next to grid (Grid Properties).
-This will ensure the formula is not overwritten if the grid is the rows are drilled into, and will propagate along columns if columns are drilled.
+This will ensure the formula is not overwritten if the grid rows are drilled into (rows are shifted), and will propagate along columns if columns are drilled (formula is filled next to grid).

 This technique has been combined with XLCubed Subtotals to create a grid broken down in to subtotals with a grand total in the final row.
 The grand total is the XL3Lookup formula as used in the previous example.